CodeTrafficker/product-details-react/README.md

 This single page should then open in your browser.

-## To-dos tracked as cards on this project's "Github projects" board:
+## To-dos cards on this project's "Github projects" board:
 - thumbnail slideshow per product.
 - SEO meta tags via React instead of static in head tag
 - testing